 After rangoli with five dots , simple kolam with dots this post may have even simpler rangolis.
 Since we use only four dots these can be termed as very easy rangoli designs with dots .
-Probably we can try some design with three dots also.
+Probably we can try some design with three dots also and that would be mini rangoli designs.
 Please do not forget to like my Facebook page Rangoli sans dots

-The next one is also of 4 dot by 4 grid type.
+The next kolam on the left is also of 4 dot by 4 grid type.
 It has four lamps at four corners.
 A very simple design.
 Draw the four lamps on the four sides and add 'jyothi' of the lamps.
 Add simple colours blue and light blue to get the lamps.
 Add red colour to the lamp for enhanced effect.

-The next one is also of 4 by 4 dots pattern.
+The next kolam is also of 4 by 4 dots pattern.
 I have left it plain without adding colours (for a change).

 Here it is.
 Draw the free hand designs on the four sides using the dots and the central simple kolam design to get the final image.
 A very simple rangoli, should be child's play for a kid !

 The rangoli design below was drawn for Akshaya Tritiya.
 A very simple rangoli for children to practice.

 small rangoli with 4 dots with simple patterns